Valve Corporation: Source 2, virtual reality and Half-Life: Alyx (2015–present)

 Valve announced the Source 2 engine in March 2015, and ported Dota 2 to Source 2 in September.
 That year, Valve collaborated with the electronics company HTC to develop the HTC Vive, a VR headset released in 2016.
 Valve experimented with VR games, and in 2016 released The Lab, a collection of VR minigames.

 Valve recognized that many players wanted a more ambitious VR AAA game, and began exploring the development of a major VR game.
 They developed several prototypes, with three further VR projects under development by 2017.
-Finding that the portal systems of their puzzle series Portal were disorienting in VR, they settled on Half-Life.
+Finding that the portal systems of its puzzle series Portal were disorienting in VR, it settled on Half-Life.
 Walker said that Half-Life 3 had been a "terrifyingly daunting prospect", and the team saw VR as a way to return to the series.

 Full development of a VR Half-Life game started around late 2016, with the largest team in Valve's history.
 Valve acquired the 3D audio software developer Impulsonic in January 2017.
 In April 2018, Valve acquired the independent developer Campo Santo, known for the 2016 adventure game Firewatch.
-Campo Santo planned to develop its own games under Valve, though they initially helped develop Half-Life: Alyx.
+Campo Santo planned to develop its own games under Valve, though it initially helped develop Half-Life: Alyx.

 In November 2018, Valve released Artifact, a digital collectible card game based on Dota 2, with design by Richard Garfield, the creator of Magic: The Gathering.
 Artifact had unusual pay-for mechanics to acquire new cards, and did not draw a large playerbase, losing 95% of players months after release.
-In April 2021, Valve abandoned efforts to reboot the project, saying they had not found enough interested players to justify development.
+In April 2021, Valve abandoned efforts to reboot the project, saying it had not found enough interested players to justify development.
 In June 2019, Valve released its second-generation VR hardware, the Valve Index.
 They also released Dota Underlords into early access, an auto battler based on a Dota 2 community-created mode Dota Auto Chess.